-A volcanic eruption of Mt Taranaki (Egmont Volcano) has been assessed as a moderate-very high hazard for the Taranaki region and as one of three regional hazards with national significance.
+A volcanic eruption of Mt Taranaki has been assessed as a moderate-very high hazard for the Taranaki region and as one of three regional hazards with national significance.

-Mount Taranaki is one of the most symmetrical volcanic cones in the world and, at 2,518 meters high, is the second highest peak in the North Island.
-Located within the Egmont National Park the mountain has two official names: Mount Egmont or Mount Taranaki.
+Mount Taranaki (Taranaki Maunga) is one of the most symmetrical volcanic cones in the world and, at 2,518 meters high, is the second-highest peak in the North Island.
+The maunga is located within Te Papakura o Taranaki (Egmont National Park).

 Mt Taranaki is a composite cone or strato-volcano, made up of alternating layers of volcanic ash and lava flow.
 Eruptions from strato-volcanoes usually occur from a central vent and commonly create lava domes and flows, lahars, floods, and sometimes major collapses.
 The current summit crater of Mt Taranaki contains a lava dome surrounded by ice and snow.

 The region takes its name from the Maori name for the mountain.
 The name is made up of two parts: Tara meaning “mountain peak” and naki, which is thought to come from the word ngaki meaning “glistening”, in reference to snow on the mountain peak.

 Mt Taranaki has high cultural and spiritual significance for all eight iwi within the region.
 Each iwi has its own unique history, and important places, in connection with the mountain.